vedant-naik99/gcd-project/README.md

-This projects work done in a course project
+# gcd-project
-# Getting and Cleaning Data Project
+This projects work done in a getting and cleaning data course project
 ## Followed instructions

 You should create one R script called run_analysis.R that does the following.